-In the realm of Oracle SQL, views serve as powerful tools for simplifying complex queries, enhancing data security, and improving overall database management.
+In the realm of Oracle SQL, learning how to create, delete, and update views in Oracle SQL is crucial for simplifying complex queries, enhancing data security, and improving overall database management.
 Understanding how to leverage views effectively can significantly streamline your workflow and optimize database performance.
 In this comprehensive guide, we will delve into the intricacies of Oracle SQL views, exploring their functionalities, benefits, and best practices for implementation.
+You can learn more about Oracle databases using link.

 The CREATE VIEW